DIFFERENCES BETWEEN "DO" AND "MAKE" (EXTENSION)

 a scene

 Susie made a scene in the café when her order was wrong.
-She shouted at all the staff and demanded to speak to the manager.
+She shouted at

 a sound